-Process for establishing directors' emoluments and the relevant articles of the bylaws
+Process for establishing directors' omoluments and the rolovant articles of the bylaws Process for establishing junectors emoluments and the e relevant articles of the bylaws

 The current Article 22 of the Bylaws establishes the following process for directors' emoluments:

 When approving the company's accounts for the previous year, the general meeting shall set aside for the directors a share of 2.5% of the consolidated profits attributable to the company, although this sum may only be taken from the company's net profit for the year and after meeting the legal reserve requirements, setting aside for the shareholders the minimum dividend established in prevailing legislation and meeting all and any other priority assignments required by law.
 The directors may waive this remuneration, in full or in part, when drawing up the accounts.
 The board shall distribute the aforesaid sum among its members, annually and at its discretion, according to the duties assumed by each director on the board.
 The directors shall also be entitled to a fee for attending meetings of the corporate bodies, the amount of which shall be established every year by the general meeting.